Sainte-Thérèse, Quebec: History

 On September 23, 1683, in recognition of his military services, Joseph-Antoine Le Febvre de La Barre (governor of New France) granted the seigneury of the Thousand Islands to Michel-Sidrac Dugué de Boisbriand.
 The exploitation of the seigneury of 9 square miles began in 1714 when Marie-Thérèse Dugué de Boisbriand and her husband Charles Piot de Langloiserie took possession of the seigneury.
 In 1715, Langloiserie died and his wife, not having the energy to take care of the work of colonizing the land, left the Seigneurie abandoned.

 It was not until 1743 when Suzanne de Langloiserie and her husband Jean-Baptiste Céloron de Blainville took possession of the land.
 On October 15, 1789, Marie-Anne Thérèse de Blainville, to whom the Seigneury of Blainville was bequeathed jointly with her sister Marie-Hypolite de Blainville, inaugurated the parish of Sainte-Thérèse-d'Ávila.

 On June 1, 1849, the Village of Sainte-Thérèse was created following a request from Louis Marteau, Paul Filiatrault and Joseph-Benjamin Lachaîne to the Terrebonne County Parish Council.
 The Village will officially become a Town in 1916.

 Economy

 The city was for several decades the home of Sicard Industries, the biggest maker of snow blowers in the world.

-From 1966 until 2002, it was also the home of General Motors' Sainte-Thérèse Assembly, one of the few Canadian automobile assembly plants outside Ontario.

 There is also a Paccar plant that manufactures light and medium-duty Kenworth and Peterbilt trucks.

 Home and garden company, Botanix, originate from Sainte-Thérèse.
 Founders and brothers, Guy and Wilfred Dion, started a business that would become Pavage Dion and Centre du Jardin Dion.
 Groupe Rona stepped in and expanded the company to become one of the largest landscaping and flower company in Québec.

 Sainte-Thérèse formerly had a number of piano factories, including Pianos Lesage.